 Your guide will point out the film locations and even have photos from the movie for reference.
 Some are hard to spot but others are obvious even without the special effects!

-There’s so many reasons to do a Lord of the Rings tour from Glenorchy, which tour you chose depends on what your budget is and how much time you have.
+There are so many reasons to do a Lord of the Rings tour to Glenorchy, which tour you chose depends on what your budget is and how much time you have.

 3 Different Glenorchy Lord of the Rings Tours to Choose from in Queenstown

 There are a few different Glenorchy Lord of the Rings tours available with a Queenstown departure.
 Here, I detail 3 of the most popular from a full-day tour which includes the chance to see costumes and weapons used in the movies to a shorter half-day option which gives you the afternoon to try other activities in Queenstown.
 For the adventurous traveler, the 4WD tour is a must-do as it truly gets you off the beaten track in a cool off-road vehicle.
 Luckily, all of the tours I’ve listed here are great value for money.